Watch ‘Prison Break’ Season 5 Cast Behind-The-Scenes Ahead Of April Release Date

 — Prison Break (@PrisonBreak) March 17, 2017

-This all changes when T-Bag reveals that Michael may still be alive and Lincoln is determined to get to the bottom of it.
+This all changes when T-Bag reveals that Michael may still be alive, and Lincoln is determined to get to the bottom of it.
 It is not clear how Bagwell gets out of prison or why he gets the scoop on Scofield being alive.
 It will be interesting for fans to put the pieces together when the series returns next month.

 If you are wondering how Prison Break is coming back after all this time, you can thank The Flash.
-Dominic Purcell and Wentworth Miller worked together on the show and they started to have ideas about putting Prison Break back together.
+Dominic Purcell and Wentworth Miller worked together on the show, and they started to have ideas about putting Prison Break back together.
 The actors contacted Fox and Season 5 was on the way.

 Sara and Michael’s reunion is one of the most anticipated scenes in the upcoming revival series.
 However, there is some bad news for Sara and Michael fans as Sara’s husband in the Prison Break Season 5 revival has been cast.
 Mark Feurstein will play Scott Ness, who is Sara’s husband.
-It has been seven years and she thought Michael is dead.
+It has been seven years, and she thinks Michael is dead.
 It is unclear how she will react or if we will get that special reunion we are hoping for.

-Sarah Wayne Callies, who plays Sara Tancredi spoke about bringing her character back, according to the Daily Express:
+Sarah Wayne Callies, who plays Sara Tancredi spoke about bringing her character back, according to the Daily Express.

 “I think it’s a really interesting challenge resurrecting a character I said goodbye to six years ago.
 I loved her and it never occurred to me we would be doing this and so I’d have to start from the beginning, watch the seasons again and go back.
 I’ve saved every script actually.
 I save every script of everything I’ve ever worked on, just in case I need to have a bonfire or something.”